-Please Read this Important Notice in Its Entirety: It is Effective Immediately.
+Please Read the Above Important Notice in Its Entirety: It is Effective Immediately

 This information may be of relevance to companies who are doing business, or wish to do business, with Boston College.
 Boston College is a diverse community and requires a great deal of resources to keep it running well.
 Your help in providing these resources is greatly appreciated.

 We hope you find this information helpful.
 If you require additional information, please contact the Procurement Services Office at 617-552-3055 or by e-mail at firstname.lastname@example.org.

 In order to pre-qualify to provide goods or services to Boston College, email email@example.com with a brief description of the services your company provides and any other relevant information.
 Your information will be forwarded to the appropriate buyer.

 Use of the name and/or logo of Boston College are restricted by the University.
 For information concerning their use, please see the University Communications Policies and Guidelines.

 All new Companies or Individuals providing services or goods to Boston College must register as a Supplier.